 - Adding credibility to freelancers or independent contractors

 - Hiring employees with less difficulty

 While sole proprietors and LLCs with just one member are not required to obtain an EIN or FEIN, it is recommended.
 Freelancers, independent contractors, and other sole proprietors are often met with skepticism in the real world.
 Having an EIN or FEIN can give credibility to freelancers and help them stand out as businesses to trust.
 It also keeps your SSN private and lowers your chances of identity theft.

 Contact Our Palo Alto Business Attorneys Today!

-Whether you are a small business owner or part of a corporation, you need business attorneys on your side every step of the way.
+Whether you are a small business owner or part of a corporation, you need business attorneys to provide counseling every step of the way.
 If you have questions or concerns about tax implications, or acquiring an EIN, we can help.
-To learn more, contact the Palo Alto business attorneys at Winghart Law Group, Inc. today at (650) 332-2994 or fill out our confidential contact form.
+To learn more, contact the Palo Alto business attorney at Winghart Law Group, Inc. today at (650) 332-2994 or fill out our confidential contact form.